easybuilders/easybuild/docs/Hooks.rst

 +++++++++++++++++++++++++++++++++

-EasyBuild archives the easyconfig file that was used for a particular installation: a copy is stored both in the ``easybuild`` subdirectory of the software installation directory and in the easyconfigs repository (see :ref:`easyconfigs_repo`).
+EasyBuild archives the easyconfig file that was used for a particular installation:
+A copy is stored both in the ``easybuild`` subdirectory of the software installation directory and in the easyconfigs repository (see :ref:`easyconfigs_repo`).

 If any changes were made to the easyconfig file via hooks, these changes will *not* be reflected in these copies.
 The assumption here is that the hooks will also be in place for future (re-)installations.

 EasyBuild does however store an additional copy of the easyconfig file which includes any modifications that were done dynamically, for example by hooks.